solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 Error from server: error when creating "STDIN": admission webhook "gateway.gloo-system.svc" denied the request: resource incompatible with current Gloo snapshot: [Route Error: InvalidMatcherError.
 Reason: no path specifier provided]
 ```

 Great!
 Validation is working, providing us a quick feedback mechanism and preventing Gloo from receiving invalid config.

+Another way to use the validation webhook is via `kubectl apply --server-dry-run`, which allows users to test
+configuration before attempting to apply it to their cluster.

 We appreciate questions and feedback on Gloo validation or any other feature on [the solo.io slack channel](https://slack.solo.io/) as well as our [GitHub issues page](https://github.com/solo-io/gloo).